MacDue/Mank-Spec/spec/expressions.md

 ## Structural bindings

-Structural bindings are a way of binding names to the elements/fields (nested or otherwise) of the initializer.
+Structural bindings are a way of binding names to the elements/fields (nested or otherwise) of an initializer.
 They are used within the [structural binding statement](#structural-binding-statement) and [switch expressions](#switch-expressions).